rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Tag

-Get tag details by tag ID
+This action is used to get tag details by tag ID

 ##### Input